-NB: This is actually a set of recurring dreams experienced over the last ten years.
+NB: These are based on a set of recurring dreams experienced over the last ten years.

 FIRST SEQUENCE (PURGATORY)